luciotato/LiteScript/README.md

 The same LiteScript code, will emit an error during compilation -no debugging required-.

     options = options or {}
-    if options.importantCodeDefaultTrue is undefined, options.importantCodeDefaultTrue = true
+    if options.impCodeDefaultTrue is undefined, options.impCodeDefaultTrue=true
-    if options.anotherOptionDefaultZero is undefined, options.anotherOptionDefaultZero=0
+    if options.anotherOptDefZero is undefined, options.anotherOptDefZero=0
     initFunction options
     prepareDom options
-    if options.importantCodesDefaultTrue
+    if options.impCodeDefaultTrue
-       moreInit
+       moreInit()
-       subtleChanges
+       subtleChanges()

 ###Uppercase, lowercase